Orlando Writing Schools

 Core classes for this program examine American and world literature, celebrated English works, and the fundamentals of editing.
 Electives provide the opportunity to focus on writing, with courses that include creative, essay, journalistic, personal, and environmental writing.
 Writing intensives and workshops are available, and students must submit a portfolio to graduate.

-Stetson University's College of Arts and Sciences offers more than 40 majors and minors, including writing courses provided through the English department.
+Stetson University's College of Arts and Sciences has 19 academic departments, including writing courses provided through the English department.
 Stetson's nonfiction, poetry, fiction, and drama writing classes are supported by the Sullivan Creative Writing Program.

 Minor in Creative Writing